Pearson-Higher-Ed/help-content/src/console/create-a-new-course.md

 permissions: create_revel_course
 ---

-# Creating a new course
+# Create a new course

 To create a new course...